 13. Explore the historic fish market

-The fish market in DC is a strange place.
+The fish market in DC is a strange attraction to see.
 Filled with a handful of floating stalls on the waterfront, it looks like it hasn’t changed much in a while, boasting decades-old facades and peeling paint.
 But the charm of the fish market is just how unpretentious it feels – vendors are there to sell fish, and sell fish alone.
 Each vendor has ice boxes showcasing their catches of the day, and lines here often get very long to buy the cream of the crop.
 In addition to buying several varieties of fish and shellfish here, there are also stalls that sell meals like gumbo, fried shrimp, etc. For seafood lovers, this is a unique place in DC that’s definitely worth a visit, if even just to see where the magic happens.

 14. Wander through a farmer’s market